bioinformaticsdotca/BMB_2024/BMB_2024_module4.md

 #### Back to the results

-**Question**: Are there any taxa that you're surprised to see are significantly differentially abundant?
+**Question 8**: Are there any taxa that you're surprised to see are significantly differentially abundant?
 Why?

 ## 4.8 Combine and plot differential abundance results from MaAsLin2, ANCOM2 and ALDEx2 for Description_3

 Now see if you can repeat these steps for Description_3!
-I've added the code from above here, but if you're struggling then the code you'll need is in the [answers](https://github.com/LangilleLab/microbiome_helper/wiki/CBW-2024-Beginner-Module-4:-Functional-prediction-and-additional-analyses#answers).
+I've added the code from above here, but if you're struggling then the code you'll need is in the [answers](#answers).

 Import the MaAsLin2 results:
 ```